stellar-deprecated/docs/guides/concepts/operations.md

 determine whether an operation is valid or not:

 1. The signatures on the transaction are valid for the operation.
 This includes:
-   * Are the signatures from valid signers for the source account?
+   * Are the signatures from valid signers for the source account of the operation?
-   * Was the appropriate network passphrase part of the transaction hash that was signed by each of the signers?
-See [Networks](./networks.md) for more on network passphrases.
-   * Does the combined weight of all signatures for the source account _of the transaction_ meet the low threshold for the source account?
-This is necessary in order for fees to be taken and the sequence number to be incremented later in the transaction lifecycle.
    * Does the combined weight of all signatures for the source account _of the operation_ meet the threshold for the operation?
-   * Are the signatures intended for the network that it is submitted on?
-This means that the
 2. The operation itself is well formed.
 Typically this means checking the parameters for the operation to see if they're in a valid format.
    * For example, only positive values can be set for the amount of a payment operation.